 If you’re like me, you will now want to know “where can I see those enhancing 3-minute videos?”
-A comment on the HBR report on the study suggests that the videos will eventually become available at http://www.rethinkstress.com/, but given that this is the website for a corporate training programme based on the research, and that the suggested date when the videos were supposed to be published has already come and gone, I wouldn’t hold your breath.
+A comment on the HBR report on the study suggests that the videos will eventually become available at http://www.rethinkstress.com/, but that domain’s now up for sale.

 So, it’s time to adopt a ‘do-it-yourself’ attitude to maintaining a resilient mindset.
 Think about the implications of having a ‘stress-is-enhancing’ mindset.
 Actively look for videos, articles and books about people who have endured challenges and come out stronger as a result.
 Hang out with positive people – not the kind of ‘positive thinkers’ who see everything through rose coloured glasses and insist that everything is great even when it clearly isn’t, but people who accept that there are challenges and who believe that they can learn and grow as a result of facing them.